lawrennd/old_talks/_gp/includes/larger_graph_intro.md

 <!--frame end-->
 <!--frame failure start-->

-  \frametitle{Augmented Variable Model: Not Wrong but Useful?}
+### Augmented Variable Model: Not Wrong but Useful?

   \begin{columns}
     \column{0.6\textwidth}
     \only<1-2>{Augment standard model with a set of $\numInducing$ new inducing variables, $\inducingVector$.}